 This paper evaluates the potential of maximizing genetic gain in dairy cattle breeding programmes by optimizing investment into phenotyping and genotyping.
 All breeding programmes strive to maximize genetic gain, which is a function of selection intensity, accuracy of selection, genetic variation, and generation interval.
 The conventional dairy breeding programme uses a long and expensive progeny testing, which limits selection intensity.
 This programme allocates the majority of resources into phenotyping to increase the accuracy of sire selection, since this is the main driver of genetic gain.
 Genomic selection [1, 2] , on the other hand, achieves genetic gain mainly through substantially reduced generation interval, increased selection intensity on the male side, and increased accuracy of selection for young animals [2, 3].
 Despite lower accuracy of sire selection compared to the conventional progeny testing, genomic selection doubles the rate of genetic gain per year in dairy cattle [4].

 All breeding programmes operate with a certain amount of resources allocated between breeding activities with the aim to maximise return on investment.
-Genomic selection is now a de-facto standard in well-resourced breeding programmes, but is still challenging to implement for some breeding programmes.
+Genomic selection is now a de-facto standard in well-resourced breeding programmes, but is still challenging to implement in others.
 The major hurdle is the large initial investment in genotyping to establish a training population, though updating this population can also be challenging.
 These breeding programs need to evaluate priorities and could optimise phenotyping and genotyping to maximise return on investment.

 The accuracy of conventional pedigree-based estimates of breeding values increases with increasing heritability and increasing number of phenotype records per animal or its closest relatives (e.g., [5]).
 To illustrate, assume a female-expressed trait with the heritability of 0.25 and progeny testing in a population with 100 sires each tested on 100 daughters (10,000 cows in total).
 Collecting 10 phenotype records per daughter gives the accuracy of 0.98 for progeny tested sires, 0.86 for cows, and 0.66 for non-phenotyped progeny.
 If we decrease the number of phenotype records per daughter to five, two, or one, the accuracy respectively decreases to 0.97, 0.96, or 0.93 for sires; to 0.81, 0.
 70, or 0.62 for cows; and to 0.64, 0.59, or 0.56 for non-phenotyped progeny.
 This example shows diminishing returns with repeated phenotype records and a scope for optimizing return on investment.
 Namely, at the extreme we reduced phenotyping 10x, which reduced accuracy only for 0.04 in sires and 0.10 in non-phenotyped progeny.